nicholaschen09/nicholaschen09/README.md

 # Hi, I'm Nicholas Chen

-I'm interested in infrastructure, data and machine learning engineering!
+I'm interested in backend, infrastructure, data and machine learning engineering!

 ## About Me
 - working at textql as a software engineer intern in nyc